nandoflorestan/bag/README.rst

   -- Complete solution for javascript internationalization.
 Compatible with jquery templates.
 Includes
   `transecma.js <https://github.com/nandoflorestan/bag/blob/master/bag/web/transecma.js>`_.
-- `bag.web.web_deps <http://docs.nando.audio/bag/latest/api/bag.web.web_deps.html>`_
-  -- Ensure your javascript libraries and CSS stylesheets appear in the right order, and require them from different parts of your code.

 If you use the Pyramid web framework